citizenlabsgr/elections-api/README.md

 **Version 1.10**

-- Added `/api/status/` to enabling triggering when a voter's registration status changes for an upcoming election.
+- Added `/api/status/` to enable triggering when a voter's registration status changes for an upcoming election.

 **Version 1.9**